PennLINC/qsirecon/docs/input_data.rst

 HCP Young Adult Preprocessed Data
 =================================

-To use minimally preprocessed dMRI data from HCP-YA specify ``--recon-input-pipeline hcpya``.
+To use minimally preprocessed dMRI data from HCP-YA specify ``--input-type hcpya``.
 The included FNIRT transforms are usable directly.
 NOTE: this does not work yet.

 .. _anat_reqs: